harshbhardwajcsit/Competitive-coding/README.md

 # Competitive-coding
-A bug free and well tested codezzz of all data structures and algorithms in java
+A bug free and well tested code of all data structures and algorithms in java